Steps to Take After a Boating or Jet Ski Accident

 • The death or disappearance of a person from a vessel under circumstances indicating death or injury

-• Property damage exceeding $2,000 (or total loss of vessel)
+• Property damage of $2,000 or more, or the complete loss of a vessel [2][3][4]

 Reporting deadlines in South Carolina: